diegofelipece/mussum-ipsum/README.md

 # mIpsum v2.2.2

-This is a Javascript Lorem Ipsum generator, created for [mussumipsum.com](http://mussumipsum.com), a brasilian dummy text generator.
-You can use it to develop anything that concern Mussum Ipsum (like a plugin for Sublime or Atom or whatever), or to create your own customized Lorem Ipsum.
+This is a Javascript Lorem Ipsum generator, created for [mussumipsum.com](http://mussumipsum.com), a brazilian dummy text generator.
+You can use it to develop anything that concerns Mussum Ipsum (like a plugin for Sublime or Atom or whatever), or to create your own customized Lorem Ipsum.

 ____